kanpov/archivedwebsite/_articles/the-happy-medium-of-language-learning.markdown

 ## The Struggle to Learn Languages

-**Millions of people around the world want to learn a foreign language**, whether it’d be for \
+**Millions of people around the world want to learn a foreign language**, whether it’d be to \
- immigrating to another country, where that language is official, or to communicate with friends and family or just for fun.
+ immigrate to another country, where that language is official, or to communicate with friends and family or just for fun.

 **The resources surrounding language learning are immense, and yet so many people struggle with it**.
 For instance, the vast majority of high school